Phagey/Landing-Page-Project/README.md

 A style reference image highlighting the fonts and color scheme to be used.

-This project challenges you to translate a static visual design into a functional and responsive web page using HTML and CSS.
+This project is a challenge to translate a static visual design into a functional and responsive web page using HTML and CSS.
 It requires careful attention to detail and an understanding of modern layout techniques like Flexbox and CSS positioning.